memgraph/docs/mage/query-modules/cpp/create.md

 #### Input:

-- `nodes: Any` ➡ node, node's id or a list of nodes and nodes' ids.
+- `nodes: Any` ➡ node, node's ID or a list of nodes and nodes' IDs.
 - `labels: List[string]` ➡ list of labels to be removed (if exist) from the nodes(s).

 #### Output: